The American Express® Gold Card (rates & fees) is a compelling rewards card for those looking to earn points quickly.

 Vacations0.7 cents

 These point valuations aren’t ideal.
-In most cases, you’d be better off transferring your points to one of the airline or hotel partner programs of American Express.
+In most cases, you’d be better off transferring your points to one of Amex’s airline or hotel partner programs.

 Transfer Partners

-American Express partners with many loyalty programs.
+American Express partners with many airline and hotel loyalty programs.
 However, not all transfer ratios are 1:1.
-Here’s a summary of Amex’s current transfer terms:

 Airline Loyalty ProgramTransfer Ratio